unjs/unenv/README.md

 ## Usage

-You can use `defineEnv` utility in order to generate target environment configuration.
+The `defineEnv` utility can generate a target environment configuration.

 ```js
 import { defineEnv } from "unenv";